Script Summary: Mark the entries below, above or between certain entries as read in Google Reader.

 Google Reader's "Mark all as read" is not enough!
 This script marks some, but not all, of your entries in Google Reader as read, based on criterion you can customize.
 When you have many entries unread, cannot read all of them at once, and still do not want to miss anything interesting, this script might be useful to you.

 After installation, this script creates "Mark below as read" and "Mark above as read" buttons in Google Reader's toolbar.
 Before using these buttons, select an entry by clicking or keyboard shortcut if you are in the List view mode.
 It does not matter whether it is expanded or not.
 Click one of the buttons, and this script will mark entries below or above the selected entry for you.
-Recommend to switch to "Sort by newest" view before using this script.

-Press the 'q' key to as keyboard shortcut for marking below and 'w' for marking above.
+Press the "q" key to as keyboard shortcut for marking below and "w" for marking above.

 You could also mark entries by clicking!
 By enabling "Click Mark", the script will mark the entries between the current entry and the clicked entry as read.
 Click Mark will be activated only when holding the shift key.
 Normal clicks are not affected.

-- show_buttons: show or hide "Mark" buttons. (default show)
+- SHOW_BUTTONS: show or hide "Mark" buttons. (default show)

-- keypress_mark: enable or disable the keyboard shortcuts. (default enabled)
+- KEYPRESS_MARK: enable or disable the keyboard shortcuts. (default enabled)

-- click_mark: enable or disable the "Click Mark" feature. (default enabled)
+- CLICK_MARK: enable or disable the "Click Mark" feature. (default enabled)